thirumalaics/interview_prep/Summaries/SPARK/Spark Tuning.md

 		- 17 / 6(nodes) = 3 executors per node except one
 		- why this is a better option:
 		    - starting with mem, 19G per executor
-			    - since there with be max 3 executors per node, total executor mem for all nodes is 57 this leaves out 3.99 specifically for memory overhead, we might also have to allocate mem for pyspark(ignored here)
+			    - since there with be max 3 executors per node, total executor mem for each node is (3\*19) = 57 this leaves out 3.99 specifically for memory overhead, we might also have to allocate mem for pyspark(ignored here)
+			    - so consideration for memory other than the executor mem is there
+			- driver is accounted for, as the node with 2 executors will be hosting the driver
+			- each executor has a good 5 cores
 - in yarn running mode, the default for the following are:
 	- [reference](https://spark.apache.org/docs/latest/running-on-yarn.html) for the following
 		- spark.executor.instances = 2